 Think about it this way.
 Tool “A” is cheap, but the reviewers say it isn’t durable and won’t last very long.
 Tool “B” is a little more expensive but will last forever.
 For me, tool “A” is a waste of money, so I’m going to save and buy tool “B”.

 I’ve been disappointed every time that I focused on the budget over quality.
 When my research told me I needed a more expensive tool, but I skimped saying to myself “this will do”, hands down I always regretted not going with the quality tool.
 The bottom line is to buy the best tool your budget will allow.

 Which Woodworking Tools Should I Buy First?

-One of the questions beginners often ask is “which tools should I buy first?”
+One of the questions beginners often ask is “which tools should I buy first?” or “what order should I buy woodworking tools?”
 It’s a question I asked when I wanted to get into woodworking.

 To answer this question I’m going to share with you the tools I use the most.
 I use many of them on every project that I build.

 I put the list below in the order that I recommend buying the tools.
 I’ve included explanations about why I think you need the tool and a quick overview of how to use it.
 I’ve also included related links to posts with helpful tips and tricks about using the tool.